-I have to navigate the household budget like a big monopoly game - taking from one area, getting bills stalled, asking for supports for my children wherever I can.
-I am constantly lobbying for supports just to make ends meet and to get them the health and medical care they need.
-For example. one grief counselling session would be more than 50% of my weekly payment - there was no free counselling back then, so instead I would go without any social interaction and social spending so that my kids can have what they need.
-Actually, it is exhausting to write this and to relive some of these times.
-No one should have to feel like this.
+I have to navigate the household budget like a big monopoly game - taking from lockdown.
+Even after much lobbying my one area, getting bills stalled, asking for family was not eligible for this payment supports for my children wherever I can.
+I am constantly lobbying for supports just to lockdown costs. make ends meet and to get them the health and medical care they need.
+For example.
+I understand why we have tight policy one grief counselling session would be but there needs to be wiggle room given more than 50% of my weekly payment and some incremental policy change to there was no free counselling back then, accomodate more difficult circumstances so instead I would go without any social such as our family. interaction and social spending so that my kids can have what they need.
+Actually, it is exhausting to write this and to relive some